sherryHuan/SSL_BYOL_MIM_Contrastive/README.md

 To run the project, ensure the following are installed:
 - Python 3.10
 - Pytorch 2.1.0
-- NVIDIA GPU with CUDA and CuDNN support (for training speedup)
+- NVIDIA GPU with CUDA and CuDNN support

 ## Files in src folder